Cimpress-MCP/vagrant-orchestrate/README.md

 ## Development Tips

 You'll want Ruby v2.0.0* and bundler for developing changes.

-You can install bundler by running

-    $ gem install bundler

-Bundler documentation is available here (http://bundler.io/).

 During the course of development you'll want to run the code you're working on, not the version of Vagrant Orchestrate you've installed.
 In order to accomplish